ZetongLiu/UHI_CH_sp/README.md

 <img src="image/scale2.png" alt="scl2" width="150"/>

 ## Conclusion
 In this project, open source datasets are obtained for different types of grounds.
 And based on them, mesh of grounds are created, and different ground surfaces are attributed right type and respective physical characteristics.
-The resulted .xml file is run the case of Lausanne and visualised in CitySim Pro.
+The resulted .xml file is run and the case iis visualised in CitySim Pro.

 One scenario, i.e. substituting original grounds of certain areas with green grounds, is demonstrated and its effects on urban heat islands is visualised in QGIS.
+It's evident that the closer to green areas, the greater is decreased tempeareture.
+With green area, the decrease temperature is greater than 0.66&deg;C, which is perceptible in general.

 ## Prospect
 1. Develop an algorithm that can create adaptive mesh of grounds, i.e. finer mesh at sharp part of geometry objects.
 2. Add trees into our framework and study their effects on UHI
-3. Add water into framework and study their effects on UHI
+3. Add water into our framework and study their effects on UHI

 ## Reference
 1. https://github.com/ochavanne/CAD-O